HelloThereMatey/Bootleg_Macro/README.md

  - This also installs basic versions of R base and NodeJS from the miniconda forge.
 Run the script as such below when the wd is set to Bootleg_Macro/setup.

    `.\setup.sh`
+It may be necessary to first make the script executable:

+`chmod +x setup.sh`

  - If setup script completes successfully then it should be ready to go.
 Make sure to use "bm" environment when working with the repo.

 ## Controlling tools: